mozilla/uniffi-rs/fixtures/benchmarks/README.md

 Benchmarking UniFFI is tricky and involves a bit of ping-pong between Rust and the foreign language:

- - `benchmarks.rs` is the top-level Rust executuble where the process starts.
+ - `benchmarks.rs` is the top-level Rust executable where the process starts.
    It parses the CLI arguments and determines which languages we want to run the benchmarks for.
  - `benchmarks.rs` executes a script for each foreign language that we want to benchmark.